xamidi/pmGenerator/README.md

            -s: only print summary with conclusions and abstract condensed detachment proofs ; used only when '-b' unspecified
            -e: keep expanded proof strings ; show fully detailed condensed detachment proofs rather than allowing them to contain references ; used only when '-b' unspecified
            -f: proofs are given by input file path (where a comma-separated string is stored), ignoring all CR, LF, and whitespace
            -o: redirect the result's output to the specified file
            -d: print debug information
+      --transform <string> [-s <string>] [-j <limit or -1>] [-p <limit or -1>] [-n] [-t <string>] [-e] [-i <limit or -1>] [-l <limit or -1>] [-f] [-o <output file>] [-d]
+         Transform proof summary (as by '--parse [...] -s') into recombined variant ; ignores configured system (proof summaries provide their own axioms) ; "," represents LF
+           -s: list a subproof with its conclusion if it occurs in the given comma-separated list of conclusions
+           -j: join common subproofs together when they are used at least a given amount of times ; default: 2
+           -p: only keep subproofs with primitive lengths not exceeding the given limit ; default: -1
+           -n: specify and print formulas in normal Polish notation (e.g. "CpCqp"), not with numeric variables (e.g. "C0C1.0")
+           -t: only transform proofs of specified theorems (proven by subsequences of the input), given by a comma-separated string ; "." to keep all conclusions ; default: final theorem only
+           -e: keep expanded proof strings ; show fully detailed condensed detachment proofs rather than allowing them to contain references
+           -i: decrease memory requirements but increase time consumption by not storing intermediate unfoldings that exceed a certain length ; default: -1
+           -l: abort computation when combined requested proof sequences exceed the given limit in bytes ; default: 134217728 (i.e. 128 MiB)
+           -f: proof summary is given by input file path
+           -o: redirect the result's output to the specified file
+           -d: print debug information
+      --unfold <string> [-n] [-t <string>] [-i <limit or -1>] [-l <limit or -1>] [-w] [-f] [-o <output file>] [-d] Break down proof summary (as by '--parse [...] -s') into primitive steps ; ignores configured system (proof summaries provide their own axioms) ; "," represents LF
+           -n: specify formulas in normal Polish notation (e.g. "CpCqp"), not with numeric variables (e.g. "C0C1.0")
+           -t: obtain proofs of specified theorems (proven by subsequences of the input), given by a comma-separated string ; "." to obtain a proof for each conclusion ; default: final theorem only
+           -i: decrease memory requirements but increase time consumption by not storing intermediate unfoldings that exceed a certain length ; default: -1
+           -l: abort computation when combined requested proof sequences exceed the given limit in bytes ; default: 134217728 (i.e. 128 MiB)
+           -w: wrap results
+           -f: proof summary is given by input file path
+           -o: redirect the result's output to the specified file
+           -d: print debug information
       --search <string> [-n] [-s] [-w] [-p] [-f] [-d]